JulioLoayzaM/CroissantBot/docs/getting_started/additional-info.rst

 Modifying the code
 ~~~~~~~~~~~~~~~~~~

-The idea of this template is to allow any modification to the code.
+The idea of this repo is to allow any modification to the code.
 As such, the code can be freely modified under one condition:
 the content of the LICENSE file must be included with all copies or substantial portions of the code.
 For more information, see the :doc:`./../other/LICENSE`.